Home » Recipes » Dessert Recipes » Classic Southern Pecan Pie

 The richness of the filling calls for only the bare minimum of garnish.
 Freshly shipped cream or vanilla ice cream provide a perfect counterpoint to the rich filling.
 It may be served slightly warm or at room temperature.

-Looking for more holiday pies to add to this year’s Thanksgiving menu?
+Looking for more holiday pies to add to a holiday menu?
 Check out my apple slab pie, chocolate meringue pie, pecan cheesecake pie, and no bake banana fudge pie recipes.

 • You’ll only need a few pantry staples to make this pie.